laravel/docs/billing.md

     $user->subscription('default')->addPlanAndInvoice('chat-plan');

-If you would like to add a plan with a specific quantity, you can pass the quantity as the second parameter of the `addPlan` or `addPlanAndInvoice` methods:
+If you would like to add a plan with a specific quantity, you can pass the quantity as the second argument of the `addPlan` or `addPlanAndInvoice` methods:

     $user = User::find(1);